Logic: Formal semantics of natural language

 Formal semantics is a subfield of logic, linguistics, and the philosophy of language.
 The discipline of semantics studies the meaning of language.
 Formal semantics uses formal tools from the fields of symbolic logic and mathematics to give precise theories of the meaning of natural language expressions.
-It understands meaning usually in relation to truth conditions, i.e. it investigates in which situations a sentence would be true or false.
-One of its central methodological assumptions is the principle of compositionality, which states that the meaning of a complex expression is determined by the meanings of its parts and how they are combined.
+It understands meaning usually in relation to truth conditions, i.e. it examines in which situations a sentence would be true or false.
+One of its central methodological assumptions is the principle of compositionality.
+It states that the meaning of a complex expression is determined by the meanings of its parts and how they are combined.
 For example, the meaning of the verb phrase "walk and sing" depends on the meanings of the individual expressions "walk" and "sing".
 Many theories in formal semantics rely on model theory.
 This means that they employ set theory to construct a model and then interpret the meanings of expression in relation to the elements in this model.
 For example, the term "walk" may be interpreted as the set of all individuals in the model that share the property of walking.
 Early influential theorists in this field were Richard Montague and Barbara Partee, who focused their analysis on the English language.